quieoo/ServerlessLLM/README.md

 integrates ElasticKV for on-demand KV-cache allocation.

-This repository contains the Tangram runtime, the modified vLLM/ElasticKV inference stack, the real-GPU LayerPipe/LayerWeave implementation, and the tensor-level simulator and evaluation artifacts used to reproduce the paper results.
+This repository contains the Tangram runtime, the modified vLLM/ElasticKV inference stack, the real-GPU LayerPipe/LayerWeave implementation and evaluation artifacts used to reproduce the paper results.

 [![Tangram V2 architecture](docs/Tangram-V2/Tangram-2.svg)](docs/Tangram-V2/Tangram-2.svg)